styled-components/styled-components-website/sections/basics/extending-styles.md

 To easily make a new component that inherits the styling of another, just wrap it in the `styled()` constructor.
-Here we use the button from the last section and create a special one, extending it with some colour-related styling:
+Here we use the button from the last section and create a special one, extending it with some color-related styling:

 ```react
 // The Button from the last section without the interpolations